Rickets is a condition that affects bone development in children. It causes the bones to become soft and weak, which can lead to bone deformities.

 The information on this page has been adapted by NHS Wales from original content supplied by NHS Choices.

-There are several steps you can take to help prevent rickets developing.
+There are several steps you can take to help prevent rickets.
 These include ensuring that your child has a healthy, balanced diet and spends some time outside in the sun.

 Sources of vitamin D include: